SumiSastri/react-basics-to-hooks/progressive-web-apps/videorama/README.md

 - optimizes the build for the best performance
 - code minified, and chunked
-- once buiild it can be served with a static server
+- once app built it can be served with a static server
 - run `serve -s build`
 - production build folder is now in the videorama folder
 - in the build folder are the static minified files - html, css, js etc.,